lykius/hesiod/README.md

 ```

 ## What can I write in a __template__ file?
 __Template__ files can contain all the options available for normal config files.
-In addition that are some special placeholders:
+In addition, there are some special placeholders:
 * `@BASE(key)` the user will select one of the base configs (i.e. `.yaml` files) available in the path specified by `key`.
 The key can represent a complete path with the notation `dir.subdir.subsubdir`.
 * `@BOOL(true)` / `@BOOL(false)` the user will select between `TRUE` and `FALSE`, with the default set as specified.
 * `@FILE` / `@FILE(path/to/default)` the user will select a file starting either from the current directory or from a default path.